captionpoint/captionpoint-plays/THE-ROOMMATE.md

 there's something very
 about her
 the thing is
-• •
+•••
 she's an interesting person.
 (SHARON is so surprised!
-She didn't expeet to say thisl But it's true.)
+She didn't expect to say this!
+But it's true.)
 She knows things.
 She does things.
 Everybody always told me not to do things.
-Your father never [understood me]
+Your father never [understood me] nnr1nnOnCMOn
+ 55
 And my mother!
 She always said Don't.
 Is that how you feel about me?
 Am I a person who says to you: Don't?
-(Beat - maybe she doesn't want that answered.) ---
+(Beat - maybe she doesn't want that answered.)
-## ROBYN:
-just says: Do.
+Robyn just says: Do.
 And then she does.
 (The voicemail cuts her off)
 Are you there?
 Are you...?
 Oh.
-(She calls back, voicemaild
+(She calls back, voicemail.)
 Your machine cut me off.
-won't keep you too long.
+I won't keep you too long.
-just wanted to say that
+I just wanted to say that
 I'm very
 happy
 and
 that's all.
 Goodbye.
 (She hangs up.)
-(---
-## ROBYN:
-is standing in the doorway.)
+(ROBYN is standing in the doorway.)
 (A beat between them.)
 ---
 ## ROBYN:
-I finished my eigarette.
+I finished my cigarette.
 ---
 ## SHARON:
 (With real resolve.)
-What do you do, ---
+What do you do, Robyn?
-## ROBYN:

 ---
 ## ROBYN:
 Did.